GregProuty/autoTorrent/README.md

 To use:

+1. Navigate to autotorrent.herokuapp.com
-1. Click the login button in the top left corner
+2. Click the login button in the top left corner
-2. Input put.io login information
+3. Input put.io login information
-3. Search for the file you want to upload
+4. Search for the file you want to upload
-4. Click the file
+5. Click the file
-5. All done, file is uploaded to put.io.
+6. All done, file is uploaded to put.io.